 This post is inspired by Bill Maher.
 Yes, that’s right, Bill Maher, the irreverent, super-sharp, potty mouthed host of the long running HBO cable TV series, Real Time.

 Every week Bill does something called New Rules, where he chooses a topic that he highlights with an outrageous and dead-on 3 minute rant.
-This week’s topic focused on the American worker and his/her curious relationship to taking time off from work.
-I’ll give you a few minutes here so that you can see the short clip.
+In a rant on the state of the American worker and his/her curious relationship to taking time off from work.

 Bill concludes that the American worker, “the most productive in the world,” is just plain scared.
 Too scared to take a vacation and too scared to relax – even for a day.